 - In the Torchwood episode "Countrycide", Toshiko and Ianto are captured and dumped in a cellar that contains human body parts and later taken to a kitchen filled with body parts and corpses.

-- In the TV series of Hannibal, the titular Dr. Lecter is shown to keep the organs of the people he kills stored in his freezer for later use.
+- In the TV series of Hannibal, Dr. Lecter is shown to keep the organs of the people he kills stored in his freezer for later use.
 An unusually-tidy example.

 - In the last season of Dexter, Dexter is investigating a suspect's house and comes across a fridge full of tupperware containers neatly labelled as various body parts.